 This post is the first in a series about my influences, entitled People Who Get Me.
 Chromeo gets me.
 First – just listen to this: Now, let’s take a moment to appreciate that David Macklovitch and Patrick Gemayel perform under the names “Dave 1” and “P-Thugg”, among my favorite stage names of all time.
 They […]

 For the past four years, I’ve participated in Carnegie Mellon’s annual themed entertainment competition, Booth.
-It’s a rewarding and frenetic effort that culminates in building structures like these: Each booth features a themed game, and my fraternity typically produces original video games each year.
-The game team is headed by a game chair, typically with […]
+It’s a rewarding and frenetic effort that culminates in building structures like these: Each booth features a themed game, and we produced original video games each year.
+The game team is headed by a game chair, typically with one key […]

 Last fall, my friend James1 and I were talking about the general state of design and why certain types of bad design exist.
 This blog post is born out of that conversation.
 Good design is not an inevitable future.
 There is this viewpoint espoused by many designers that the world will be a much better […]